11.1: Teamwork

 Now the group analyzes the problem by figuring out its root causes so that the solution can address those rather than mere effects.
 Why do non-edible products continue selling well?
 What is it about the edibles that is turning customers off?
 The problem is complex and requires more than one area of expertise, so let’s meet our problem solvers at Fan Favourites.

 Kevin is responsible for customer resource management.
 He is involved with the customer from the point of initial contact through purchase and delivery.
 Most of the interface is automated in the form of an online shopping-cart model, where photographs and product descriptions are accompanied by “Add to Cart” buttons.
 He is available during normal business hours for live chat and voice chat if needed, and customers are invited to request additional information.
 Most Fan Favourites customers don’t access this service, but Kevin is nonetheless quite busy handling returns and complaints.
 Because he believes that superior service retains customers while attracting new ones, he is always interested in better ways to serve the customer.
-Looking at edibles and non-edibles, he’ll study the cycle of customer service and see if there are any common points—from the main webpage, through the catalog, to the checkout process, and on to returns where customers abandon the sale.
-He has existing customer feedback loops with end-of-sale surveys, but most customers decline to take the survey and there is currently no incentive to participate.
+Looking at edibles and non-edibles, he’ll study the cycle of customer service and see if there are any common points—from the main webpage, through the catalogue, to the checkout process, and on to returns where customers abandon the sale.
+He has existing customer feedback loops with end-of-sale surveys, but most customers decline to take the survey, and there is currently no incentive to participate.

 Mariah is responsible for products and purchasing.
 She wants to offer the best products at the lowest price and to offer new, unusual, rare, or exotic products.
-She regularly adds these products to the Fan Favourites catalog and culls underperformers.
-Right now she has the data on every product and its sales history, but representing that history is a challenge.
+She regularly adds these products to the Fan Favourites catalogue and culls underperformers.
+Right now, she has the data on every product and its sales history, but representing that history is a challenge.
 She analyzes current sales data and produces a report that specifically identifies how each product—edible and non-edible—has and is performing.
 She wants to highlight “winners” and “losers” but also recognizes that today’s duds may be tomorrow’s hotcakes.
 It’s hard to predict constantly changing tastes and preferences, but that’s part of her job.
 It’s both an art and a science.
 She must have an eye for what will catch on tomorrow while continuing to provide what is hot today.

 Suri is responsible for data management at Fan Favourites.
 She gathers, analyzes, and presents information gathered from the supply chain, sales, and marketing.
 She works with vendors to ensure product availability, makes sales predictions based on sales history, and assesses marketing campaign effectiveness.
 The problem-solving group members already have certain information on hand: they know that customer retention is one contributing factor.
 Attracting new customers is a constant goal, but they are aware of the well-known principle that it takes more effort to attract new customers than to keep existing ones.
 It’s therefore important to ensure quality customer service for existing customers and encourage them to refer friends.
 The group needs to determine how to promote this favourable customer behaviour.